Charandabi/Exploring-Determinants-of-Movie-Sequels/README.md

     - <b>Plot Main Code.ipynb:</b> Extracts information of movies at once and stores plots for a collection of 100 movies in a JSON file called "plot_summary".
     - <b>plot_summary.json</b>: The JSON file created by the scraping tool.
     - <b>Plot Loads JSON.ipynb:</b> Loades output of `Counter` object after applying it over 100 movies, loaded from the previously-created JSON file.

+# 4. Alternative Approaches

+In this section we utilize `BeautifulSoup` to extract the detailed information of selected attributes listed below in a list object:

+  - Release Dates, Movie Lenghts, and Movie Ratings
+  - Ratings, Percentage of Users Voted, and the Total Number of Users

+It should be noted that dataframe structures suggested in chapter 2 have superiority as opposed to the list structure suggested by these approaches since they enable the user to access these pieces of information more conveniently, given any selected movie title.
+However, depends on the context of analysis, list structure might also be prefered.

 # Limitations